 Market Risk - All securities may be subject to adverse market trends.
-The value of the Fund's portfolio holdings may fluctuate in response to events specific to the companies or stock or bond markets in which the Fund invests, as well as economic, political, or social events in the United States or abroad.
+The value and liquidity of the Fund's portfolio holdings may fluctuate in response to events specific to the companies or stock or bond markets in which the Fund invests, as well as economic, political, or social events in the United States or abroad.
 Markets can be volatile, and values of individual securities and other investments at times may decline significantly and rapidly.
 This may cause the Fund's portfolio to be worth less than the price originally paid for it, or less than it was worth at an earlier time.
-Market risk may affect a single issuer or the market as a whole.
-As a result, a portfolio of such securities may underperform the market as a whole.